stormpath/stormpath-aspnetcore/docs/login.rst

 By default, this route will use a pre-built view created by Stormpath.

-If you want to customize the look and feel of the view, you can set the ``view`` option to the name of (or path to) a Razor view available in your project:
+If you want to customize the look and feel of the view, you can set the ``view`` option to the name of (or the path to) a Razor view available in your project:

 .. code-block:: yaml